MostafaAdel-cs/Simple-Fruit-Ninja/README.md

 But most of the time we shared our laptop screens and worked together.
 We used GITLAB to share our changes.

-Thank you for taking time to read and I hope you enjoy our simple game :)
+Thank you for taking time to read and we hope you enjoy our simple game :)